-Memphis is best known for blues music and rock n roll, but aside from its rich musical history it also has a lesser known side to it.
-A somewhat darker side.
+Memphis is best known for blues music and rock n roll, but aside from its rich musical history, it also has a lesser known, somewhat darker side.
 For example, did you know that there is a rich voodoo culture?

 There is also plenty of paranormal activity to be had including some very famous spirits!

 Let’s look at a few of the most haunted places in Memphis:

 At first glance, Grawemeyer’s Piano Bar seems like an upmarket and classy piano bar.
 However, it has a darkside thanks to the level of paranormal activity that is present there.

 The majority of the staff say that they have seen all manner of strange occurrences.
 Including glasses being knocked off of tables by unseen hands and the piano playing by itself when the bar is closed!

 Some believe the haunting is linked to the death of the original owner of the piano that sits in the bar.
 She was murdered in a home invasion and there are still blood stains on the piano.

 This seems as good a reason as any, for her spirit to now be bound to the Grawmeyer’s Piano Bar!

 9. National Ornamental Metal Museum